pmahnke/mahnke-cocktails/recipe_processed/blackbeards_ghost.md

 stars: 0
 base_spirits: "Gold Rum, Demerara Rum, Apricot Liqueur"
 youtube: "i67-17-CZCQ"
+description: "An original tiki cocktail that features a blend of gold and demerara rums with sweet apricot liqueur."
 excerpt: |
   This is an Anders original cocktail.
 ---